ansys/pygranta/doc/source/development_and_release_processes.rst

   * ``ansys-grantami-serverapi-openapi``

 * *Codegen template*: The template used to generate the *auto-generated packages*.
-* *Production test VM*: Virtual machine used for CI integration tests and for executing notebooks as part of the documentation build.
-This machine always runs the Granta MI version required to build the most recently released ``release`` branch for the *PyGranta meta-package* and all *idiomatic packages*.
+* *Production test VM*: A virtual machine used as part of CI.
+A new *Production test VM* is commissioned for each new Granta MI release, and the VM is only upgraded if a service pack is made available for that release.
+It is used as part of *idiomatic package* CI during development and release to ensure compatibility with a specific version of Granta MI.
-* *Development test VM*: Virtual machine used for CI integration tests and for executing notebooks as part of the documentation build.
-This machine is upgraded as required to support CI on *idiomatic package* ``main`` branches during development.
+* *Development test VM*: Virtual machine used as part of CI.
+This machine is upgraded as required during development.
+  It is used as part of *idiomatic package* CI during development **only** to ensure compatibility with development builds of Granta MI.

 Development and release timeline
 --------------------------------